Provisions and manages virtualization host to be used to host database containers.

 $ s9s server --list --long

-Create a virtualization server with operating system username and password to be used to host containers.
+Create a virtualization server with an operating system username and password to be used to host containers.
 The controller will try to access the server using the specified credentials:

 $ s9s server \